3 trends driving fragmentation in the SMB payroll market

 How Finch can help

-Finch’s universal API connects to an extensive network of payroll systems, and we are continually adding new integrations.
-Right now, we have compatibility with over 150 systems, and that number is always growing.
+Finch’s Unified Employment API connects to an extensive network of payroll systems, and we are continually adding new integrations.
+Right now, we have compatibility with over 220 systems (and counting).

 97% of HR professionals say it’s important for your app to integrate with their employment systems